jarrettmeyer/jarrettmeyer.github.io/_posts/2016-03-24-objective-complexity-in-agile-estimation.md

 >
 > **complect**: (verb) to interweave, intertwine

-Complexity, quite simply, is answering the question, *"How many parts of the application does this feature touch?"*
+Complexity, quite simply, is answering the question, *"How many parts of the application does this feature touch?"* And not just touch, but how do they touch?
+Does one function in one component call one function in another component?
+Or are the two components intricately bound?

 Complexity is not time, although it may be correlated to time.
 A feature that touches more parts will require more time to write, more unit tests, more and more validation procedures.